makenziemoore/globalpayments-js/README.md

 ##### `publicApiKey` - `string`

 > Note: Applies to Heartland eCommerce only.
+> Note: Retreive keys from Developer Portal: https://developer.heartlandpaymentsystems.com/

 The public API key associated with the merchant account.
 This API key is tied to a specific merchant/teminal account combination at Heartland and requires a matching secret API key to consume this value.
+Go to

 ##### `merchantId` - `string`